mikey3287/discord-music-bot/README.md

 # Discord Music Bot

-A Python Discord music bot with YouTube and Spotify support.
+A Python Discord music bot with YouTube support.
+Will not work with Spotify right now

 ## Features
 - Play music from YouTube